sroussey/ellmers/docs/03_matrix_operations.md

 The main two areas to test:

-- Different models for the generator rewriter.
+- Different models for the generator/rewriter.
 - Different instruction prompts for the above.
 These will likely be paired.

 ## Data Embeddings